ChrisKalahiki/Sketch-Application/README.md

 # Sketch-Application
 A simple sketch application in Java

-Hello world!

-This was originally created as an assignment for an introductory class in Java.
+This was designed in a freshman programming class at Louisiana Tech University.
-Now that the class has ended, I want to tweak the code to be more useful.
+The goal was to demonstrate understanding of the Java programming language by demonstrating object-oriented programming as well as being able to create a GUI.
+Now that the class has ended, I am making the code public.
+It may be a helpful resource to newer programmers.

 -Chris Kalahiki